openstax/template-osbooks-new/README.md

 1. **Create osbook repository** - by using this template repository.
 2. **Customize files for new book** - by editing `collections/template-slug.collection.xml`, `META-INF/books.xml`, and `canonical.json`.
+3. **Add user permissions*** - allow people to edit the book.
-3. **Test your book in Gitpod** - open the book inside Gitpod, try adding modules and subcollections to ensure that it works.
+4. **Test your book in Gitpod** - open the book inside Gitpod, try adding modules and subcollections to ensure that it works.

 ---